Marshal-AM/fireglobe/SDK/metricsgen/README.md

-# 🎯 CDP Agent Metrics Generator
+# Fireglobe Metrics Generator

-A comprehensive metrics generation agent for CDP Agent testing that analyzes conversations, transactions, and evaluations from the Knowledge Graph to produce detailed performance metrics.
+A comprehensive metrics generation agent for that analyzes conversations, transactions, and evaluations from the Knowledge Graph to produce detailed performance metrics.

-## 📋 Overview
+## Overview

 This agent generates comprehensive performance metrics based on the specification in `metrics.md`, including: